President's Dream Colloquium on Creative Ecologies

 Speaker: Timothy Ingold

-Timothy Ingold is Emeritus Professor of Anthropology, University of Aberdeen
+Timothy Ingold is an Emeritus Professor of Anthropology, University of Aberdeen.

 Tim Ingold’s writing has been exploring three themes, all arising from his earlier work on the perception of the environment, concerning first, the dynamics of pedestrian movement, secondly, the creativity of practice, and thirdly, the linearity of writing.
 These issues all come together in his project entitled 'Explorations in the comparative anthropology of the line'.
 Starting from the premise that what walking, observing and writing all have in common is that they proceed along lines of one kind and another, the project seeks to forge a new approach to understanding the relation, in human social life and experience, between movement, knowledge and description.
 At the same time, and complementing this study, Ingold is researching and teaching on the connections between anthropology, archaeology, art and architecture (the '4 As'), conceived as ways of exploring the relations between human beings and the environments they inhabit.
 Taking an approach radically different from the conventional anthropologies and archaeologies 'of' art and of architecture, which treat artworks and buildings as though they were merely objects of analysis, he is looking at ways of bringing together the 4 As on the level of practice, as mutually enhancing ways of engaging with our surroundings.